jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Multinomial-Regression.md

 <img src="/nhuyhoa/figure/source/2015-11-26-GLM-Multinomial-Regression/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />
 From the boxplot, there is a trend in food choice and gator length.

-So fit a multinomial model.
+So fit a multinomial model

 {% highlight r %}
 # package to fit multinomial models